Why VR is not the next email

 By Brad Berens

-Virtual reality (VR) deserves its breathless headlines, eager-beaver entrepreneurs and hopeful VCs.
-It's a big deal— the frontier of immersive experiences moving beyond videogames and 3D movies towards the holodecks from Star Trek.
+Virtual reality (VR) deserves its breathless headlines, eager-beaver entrepreneurs, and hopeful VCs.
+It's a big deal—the frontier of immersive experiences is moving beyond video games and 3D movies towards the holodecks from Star Trek.

-However, VR in the near future will not be as transformative as email, MP3s, blogging, texting and social media were in the recent past.
+However, VR shortly will not be as transformative as email, MP3s, blogging, texting, and social media were in the recent past.
 Today's VR overlaps two different sorts of immersion: technological and cognitive.
 While strong on the first, VR is weak on the second.

 VR has already proven itself with its technological ability to immerse the user through software-generated illusions born from the arms race of companies including Oculus, PlayStation and Vive, to name a few.
 The dream is that users will plug into the matrix, or create an avatar that allows the world around us to fade away.

-But we humans are a short-attention-span species.
-While it's easy to get lost in a video game or to fall into a Facebook trance, after awhile those experiences feel like misplaced time rather than the stuff that memories are made of.
+But humans are a short-attention-span species.
+While it's easy to get lost in a video game or to fall into a Facebook trance, after a while, those experiences feel like misplaced time rather than the stuff that memories are made of.

-Cognitively immersion is a different beast.
+Cognitive immersion is a different beast.
 It yokes together multiple layers of experience, one of them social.
-With cognitive immersion your mind has different places to go at different levels.
-When your attention wanders from one level, it bumps into another — never leaving the overall experience.
-Technology can amplify cognitive immersion, but isn't required.
+With cognitive immersion, your mind has different places to go at different levels.
+When your attention wanders from one level, it bumps into another—never leaving the overall experience.
+Technology can amplify cognitive immersion, but it isn't required.

 Want concrete examples?
 Try football.